-Our Handling of Non-Conforming Tools Demonstrates a Solid Commitment to Your Success
+Our Handling of Non-Conforming Tools Demonstrates a Solid Commitment to Your Success!!

 At Tru-Edge, we have a process for everything, including the handling of tooling that does not conform to specifications.
 To address those situations, which occur just 0.3% of the time, Brian Hackman, our Director of Operations, and our Quality team have developed a process.
 When an issue arises, we handle it promptly and to your advantage.
 It is one of the many ways we have generated customer loyalty and satisfaction over the past 25 years.